volontario/volontario-server/README.md

 ### `GET /events/:id`
 Returns an event with the provided `id`.

+### `GET /events/:id/calender`
+Works exactly as you would expect.
+Except, you could give the request a `inverted` field, though, and set it to `true`.
+Then, instead of *reserved* times, you would get the *free* times of the calendar.

 ### `GET /events/:id/:field`
 Returns a specific field of an event with the provided `id`.
 Has to be used to fetch expensive fields such as calendars.